Take a High Country Hike!

 The Blue Ridge Parkway is the High Country’s premier national park—the most popular unit of the park system in the country.
 Take a classic leg-stretcher trail—an easy walk to awesome views that even a diehard motorist can handle.
 There are also harder hikes—to scenic spots where the past crops up in historic cabins and other pioneer structures.
 The Blue Ridge Parkway is entry-level Boone area hiking at its best.

 Don’t forget trails in High Country towns—up here, the outdoors is a lifestyle.
 Some trails may start a short walk from your inn or hotel.
 Boone’s great paved greenway trail follows the pastoral South Fork of the New River.
-Phase one of the Rocky Knob Mountain Bike Park opened in spring 2011.
+Boone's spectacular Rocky Knob Mountain Bike Park is complete and open for hikers and bikers.
 Blowing Rock’s Glen Burney Trail leaves quaint streets, plummets into a gorge, and follows waterfalls off the face of the Blue Ridge.
-Valle Crucis Park trails wanders past wetlands and streamside sounds.
+Valle Crucis Park trails wander past wetlands and streamside sounds.
 Up on Beech Mountain, the East’s highest town, mile-high trails are cool on the hottest summer days.

-The Boone Area is home to one of the longest continuous stetches of the Mountains-to-Sea Trail, the path from the Great Smoky Mountains National Park to the Outer Banks.
+The Boone Area is home to the longest continuous stetch of the Mountains-to-Sea Trail, the path from the Great Smoky Mountains National Park to the Outer Banks.
 Our "State Trail" will be 1,000 miles long when completed.
 In the High Country, the trail stretches uninterrupted from Asheville to Stone Mountain State Park—and the Watauga County section was just completed in summer 2011.

 Watch the "Big Dig" Video: